Frequently Asked Questions

 Your affidavit should not include statements that are mere opinion or argument and the statements should be necessary to decide the issue, and not be included just to upset the other party.

+You should include documents that support statements made in your affidavit.
 Documents such as paystubs, employment confirmation, school admission and transcripts, e-mails, letters, and previous orders and agreements may be relevant exhibits.

 Generally speaking, if you are having your signature witnessed in Manitoba, a Notary Public, Commissioner for Oaths, or Deputy Registrar can witness an affidavit.
 If your affidavit is being used in another province or state, a Notary Public should witness your signature, not a Commissioner for Oaths.

 If you want to file an affidavit past the time in the Queen’s Bench Rules or after the time that the court allowed, you should mark the affidavit on the first page as “late” and file it with a Notice of Motion, to be heard on the hearing date in question, requesting leave (permission) to file the late affidavit.
+This does not apply to a motion before a judge as part of a family case that is subject to the case management process.

 You are allowed to file one affidavit of your evidence in support of your Notice of Motion.
 The responding party is allowed to file one affidavit in response.
 The moving party is allowed one further affidavit.
 This affidavit is only supposed to be in response to new information brought up in the responding party’s affidavit.
 It is not to be used to repeat evidence contained in your first affidavit.